sm4sa/moralpain_dev/README.md

 ## Legal and contact

 Copyright: © 2021, 2022 By Rectors and Visitors of the University of Virginia.
+Authors: Nicholas Phair, Vanessa Amos, Beth Epstein, Kevin Sullivan.
-Supervising Author: Kevin Sullivan.
+Contact Author: Kevin Sullivan.
 UVa CS Dept. sullivan@virginia.edu.
 Acknowledgments: Thank you to multiple students for reading, testing, fixing.